PaulSohier/ria-messaging-map/README.md

 Sheet structure mirrors the library exactly:
 `Product type | Channel | Event that triggers the message send | Message template title | Message | Subject | Language | Send system | Message recipient | From address | Format type | Service | Payment method | Country to | B&M email message incl.
 HTML | MessageID | Event ID | Agent Company | Intent`

-Note: the SMS cost calculators (Tabs 4 and 5) and the Global Deployment Cost tab (Tab 6) are **not** sheet-fed — country rates, order volumes, and US participation rates are hardcoded in `index.html`.
-Updating a rate in either calculator requires a code edit and a new push, not a sheet update.
+Note: the SMS cost calculators (Tabs 4 and 5) and both Global Deployment Cost tabs (Tabs 6 and 7) are **not** sheet-fed — country rates, order volumes, and US participation rates are hardcoded in `index.html`.
+Updating a rate in any of these requires a code edit and a new push, not a sheet update.

 ## How to update the dashboard interface
 Replace `index.html` in this repository with the new version.
 The URL stays the same.